ohsu-comp-bio/UniVI/README.md

 3. **Labels as a full categorical “modality”** — `"celltype"` modality with likelihood `"categorical"` *Best with `loss_mode="lite"`.*
    Useful when you want cell types to behave like a first-class modality (encode/decode/reconstruct), but avoid `v1` cross-reconstruction unless you really know you want it.

+**Notes**

+* Prior label-informed supervised modelling is not necessarily suitable for all research tasks - especially since the latent space can learn a robust biologically-relevant latent space in a label-agnostic training objective.
+* If your research goals include either shaping the latent space given labels to inform specific goals or using mapping latent samples back to cell types, the supervised classification methods may be for you.

 ---